February 2023 Newsletter

 Dear Latin Americanist Community,

-As always, the LAI calendar is full of timely and thought-provoking events, organized by its centers and through collaborations with other institutes and departments on campus.
-Check it out!
-I want to thank those who donated to the LAI at the end of 2022.
-If you did not, you can always reconsider and give to the mission of the UCLA Latin American Institute and its centers, programs, and working groups.
+I close this message inviting you to give to the mission of the UCLA Latin American Institute and its centers, programs, and working groups.
 Your generous contributions support the lively intellectual life of the institute, student research, and our vibrant outreach activities.
 Thanks!

 Rubén Hernández-León,